-Normally, the Head Start/Early Head Start policy groups will consist of the following:
+The policy groups will consist of the following:

-- 1. Head Start Parent Center Committee: This committee must be set up at the center level and it includes all parents of children enrolled at the site - 2.
-Head Start/Early Head Start Grantee Policy Council.
-This council must be set up at the agency level when the program is administrated in whole or in part by such agencies.
-Parents are proportionally represented from each site and program option.
+- 1. Parent Center Committee: This committee exists at the center level and it includes all parents of children enrolled at the site - 2.
+Parent Policy Council.
+This council exists at the agency level.
+Parents proportionally represent each site and program option.